earthly/website/blog/_posts/2021-07-28-vscode-make.md

   nav: "makefile"
 topic: make
 last_modified_at: 2023-04-17
+excerpt: |
+    Learn how to use Makefiles in Visual Studio Code to simplify the build process for your software projects.
+This tutorial walks you through setting up a C++ project and demonstrates the power and flexibility of Makefiles.
 ---
 <iframe width="560" height="315" src="https://www.youtube.com/embed/vAS4R5P0Orc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>